17 Best Things to Do in Bellagio (Lake Como, Italy)

 1. Visit Villa Melzi Gardens

-Starting off with a spot that has become synonymous with Bellagio and Lake Como in general, Villa Melzi is a 19th-century residence that boasts an enchanting botanical garden and sweeping views of the lake.
+Starting off with a spot that has become synonymous with Bellagio and Lake Como in general, Villa Melzi is a 19th-century residence that boasts a beautiful botanical garden and sweeping views of the lake.

 Villa Melzi is one of my all-time favorite villas in Lake Como.
 We’ve already visited twice, and I wouldn’t mind going back for a third time, either!